mayurgpt07/data-512/data-512-a1/README.md

 # data-512
 ## Assignment-1: Data Curation
-For the purpose of the assignment we combine the data about Wikipedia page traffic from two different API's into a single dataset, perform some simple data processing steps on the data and analyze the data
+For the purpose of the assignment we combine the data about Wikipedia page traffic from two different API's into a single dataset, perform some simple data processing steps on the data and analyze the data.
+The goal of this assignment is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2020.
+The purpose of the assignment is to familiarize one with the Jupyter Notebook environment for data collection to data analysis.

 ### Data Sources
 The Wikipedia page traffic API is split into two seperate endpoints based on the date as: